FudaWiki/fudawiki-files/hanafuda.md

 {.is-warning}

 ## Wild Cards [鬼札 *onifuda*, lit. “demon card”]
 Usually, there are no included Wild Cards in a Hanafuda deck outside of the 48 cards; In games where wild cards are required, at least one of the cards **within** the 48 cards of the deck are used.
-For example, in [Mushi], the Chaff of [Willow](/en/hanafuda/suits/willow) is used as a **wild card**.
+For example, in [Mushi](/en/hanafuda/games/mushi), the Chaff of [Willow](/en/hanafuda/suits/willow) is used as a **wild card**.

 However, certain regional hanafuda patterns included a Wild Card outside of the 48 cards.
 In Echigobana and Echigokobana, the Wild Card is depicted by a monster thought to be a *namahage* [生剥].
 In Awabana, the Wild Card is depicted by Kintaro [金太郎].